Non-Markovian dynamics under time-translation symmetry: Comparison to the Davies construction

 Time-translation symmetry is closely related to the secular approximation \cite{Haase_2018}.
-In the secular approximation one neglects in the master equation all mixed terms containing eigenoperators of the free Hamiltonian corresponding to different eigenvalues.
+In the secular approximation one neglects in the master equation all mixed terms containing eigenoperators of the free evolution ${\cal{U}}_{S}(t)$ (isolated map) corresponding to different eigenvalues.
 This leads to decoupling of the dynamics of the unitary invariant and non-invariant operators and, additionally, to mutually independent evolution of the non-invariant operators, exactly as in Eqs. \eqref{eq:non-invariant_eig} and \eqref{eq:invariant_eig_gen}.
 The secular approximation is often characterized as a procedure which neglects the terms which ``violate" energy conservation.
 However, this justification is misleading since the joint dynamics are unitary, therefore, they cannot violate energy conservation.
 The neglected terms correspond to accumulation of energy in the interface between system and environment.
 The approximation shares similar traits as the rotating wave approximations (RWA).
 Both of them can be justified by the fact that the free evolution of the open system occurs on a much shorter timescale than the relaxation dynamics.
 However, the secular approximation is conducted on the level of evolution equation, while the RWA is employed on the level of the interaction Hamiltonian itself, which makes the RWA nonphysical in some respect \cite{FORD1997377,Fleming_2010}.
 In comparison, strict energy conservation prevents any change in the interface energy, which leads to a master equation without mixed terms.
 Hence, the crucial difference between the Davies approach and the current analysis is the hierarchy of assumptions.
-In the present approach the symmetry restriction it imposed at the outset.
+In the present approach, the symmetry restriction is imposed at the outset.
 This allows going beyond the Born-Markov approximation.

 The Markovian dynamics and weak system-environment coupling of the Davies construction, allows neglecting the change in environment, leading to $\hat{\rho}_E\b{t}=\hat{\rho}_E\b 0$ at all times.
 In contrast, the dynamical symmetric structure only limits the initial environmental state and incorporates the dynamical changes of $\hat{\rho}_E\b t$ within the kinetic coefficients.
+Note, that recently a generalization of Davies master equation beyond the secular approximation was introduced \cite{majenz2013coarse,PhysRevA.103.062226,PhysRevA.95.042104,farina2019open,winczewski2021bypassing}.

 An additional, important difference between the two constructions concerns the system-environment coupling.
 The Davies construction relies on weak coupling, while in principle, the symmetric structure allows for arbitrary coupling strength.
 Under symmetric dynamics the operatorial form is solely dictated by symmetry considerations, and as long as these consideration are satisfied, the structure remains unaffected by the coupling strength.
 In practice, the assumption of strict energy conservation may be scrutinized as nonphysical in the strong coupling regime.
 Nevertheless, certain processes such as scattering phenomena and the collision model in the low density regime satisfy strict energy conservation under strong coupling \cite{karplus1948note,dumcke1985low}.
 For a critical analysis regarding this issue see Ref. \cite{dann2021open} Sec.
 III.
 In addition, the practical task of calculating accurate kinetic coefficients becomes computationally demanding with the increase of the coupling strength and the non-Markovian behaviour, cf. Sec. \ref{sec:kinetic coefficients}.